Getting a Car Loan with Bad Credit and No Cosigner

 - Don’t borrow more than you can afford to repay.
 Your ideal calculated monthly payments should reflect your financial reality, or you risk building negative equity or even worse, you risk putting yourself in a financial bind.
 When calculating your monthly payments, you must factor in your interest rate and the term of the loan to give you a more accurate picture of how much you can expect to actually pay for your new vehicle.
 Looking at the sticker price of a car alone won’t give you the full cost of a car.
 Your car payments include the cost of the car, plus interest payments, tax and title costs and other administrative fees from closing the car sale through a dealership.
 Think also about the cost of car ownership, including factors like insurance, routine maintenance, upkeep, gas and more.
 Calculating your monthly car payment helps arm you with a starting point for when you begin looking for a car that you want to purchase.

 - Shop your financing options.
 Many buyers with bruised credit make the mistake of assuming that they won’t qualify for many, if any, loans at reasonable rates.
 The truth is that there are loans available to those with bad credit, to help finance a new or used car.
 You aren’t obligated to go for the first loan option that is made available to you, and you aren’t stuck only directly financing through a dealership.
 Shop around and learn about the different options for you.
 Ideally, you will find a loan with a reasonable interest rate that you can pay back in a shorter amount of time.
 Give yourself time to review all of your loan options and assess which financing option works best for your needs and lifestyle.
-You can see which loans you qualify for in Virginia.
+You can see which loans you qualify for in Your State.

 - Look at both the length of the loan and the interest rate.
 Too often buyers get trapped in long-term or high-interest loans in order to keep their monthly payment lower.
 This unfortunate trap makes it feel like a buyer is paying less, when in reality they will pay more over time for a car.
 Think of it this way, if you take out a loan for $10,000 at an annual percent interest rate of 8% for 36 months (3 years) your interest paid on the loan will be $2,400 and your monthly car payment will be $344.
 If you take out the same $10,000 loan at 8% APR but you stretch the payments across 90 months (7.5 years) you will pay a significantly lower monthly payment of $177, which looks attractive upfront, but the interest you will pay across time is $6,000, more than double what you would pay for a loan repaid across 36 months.
 Plus, if you factor in depreciation, you will be paying more for a car that is worth less and less- an inverted effect that doesn’t rebuild credit effectively.
 Assess what type of car you need and want and determine your financial goals both short and long term.
 Pick a loan that allows you to pay manageable monthly car payments for your budget, while allowing you to pay off your loan within a reasonable amount of time.
 Balance is key when assessing which loan terms and interest rate is right for you.